Psycho-Pirate: Infinite Crisis

-In the Blackest Night storyline, Psycho-Pirate has been identified as one of the deceased who are entombed below the Hall of Justice.
-Psycho-Pirate's corpse is revived as a Black Lantern during the event.
+In the Blackest Night storyline, Psycho-Pirate is resurrected as a Black Lantern.
 He attacks Smallville, using his powers to manipulate the inhabitants and sway Conner Kent into attacking Superman.
 Psycho-Pirate murders several Smallville citizens after using his powers to enhance their emotions, as Black Lanterns enjoy attacking the emotionally overwrought.

-Conner attacks Superman and aids the Black Lantern Superman from Earth 2; however, the effect of the mask wears off and Conner once more regains his senses.
+Conner attacks Superman and aids the Black Lantern Superman from Earth 2; however, the effect of the mask wears off and Conner regains his senses.
 Clark and Conner decide to separate, with Conner confronting Psycho-Pirate.
-Conner manages to withstand his emotional manipulation attempts and steals the Medusa Mask, which has been reconstructed via the black ring.
+Conner manages to withstand his emotional manipulation attempts and steals the Medusa Mask.
 Using the artifact, Conner inspires hope, will, and compassion, ending the riots in Smallville.
-Psycho-Pirate is last seen retreating into a dark alley, followed by Conner.
-Conner then uses the Medusa Mask on Earth-2 Superman (Kal-L), causing the black rings to malfunction and turning both Psycho-Pirate and Kal-L back into inanimate corpses.
+Conner uses the Medusa Mask on the Earth-2 Superman and Psycho-Pirate, killing them by causing their black rings to malfunction.